alburycatalina/FHA_intro_to_coding/Introduction.md

 ```{r}
 2 + 2
 ```
+will yeild:

+> [1] 4

 Note the 1 in brackets.
 That means that the output is a single value

 ```{r}
 2 +
 ```
+will yield

++

-*Write a complete command with addition, subtraction, or multiplication.
-Write an incomplete command and finish it on the second line
+## (1) Write a complete command with addition, subtraction, or multiplication.
+Write an incomplete command and finish it on the second line ##

 Annotation: You will want to make comments on your code.
 Use the hashtag before writing these.
 This will run: